Victory Electric believes in investing in the future by providing opportunities for tomorrow’s leaders.

 Leadership Camp

 Cooperative Youth Leadership Camp, a weeklong event in Steamboat Springs, Colorado engages participants in leadership activities with other attendees from high schools in Colorado, Oklahoma, Kansas and Wyoming.
-To learn more about the Leadership Camp click on the link below.

-Cooperative Youth Leadership Camp
+2020 Cooperative Youth Leadership Camp - YouTube